 - you have been trying to give birth for several hours and are now exhausted

 - you have a serious health condition, such as heart disease, and it is recommended that delivery should be as quick as possible to minimise any further health risks

-If you’ve had a severe tear in a previous delivery, this doesn’t make it more likely that you’ll need an episiotomy in subsequent deliveries.
+If you've had a severe tear in a previous delivery, this doesn't make it more likely you'll need an episiotomy in subsequent deliveries.

 How an episiotomy is performed

 An episiotomy is usually a simple operation.
-A local anaesthetic is used to numb the area around the vagina so you will not feel any pain.
-If you’ve already had an epidural, the dose can be "topped up" before the cut is made.
+A local anaesthetic is used to numb the area around the vagina so you won't feel any pain.
+If you've already had an epidural, the dose can be "topped up" before the cut is made.

 Whenever possible, the doctor or midwife will make a small, diagonal cut from the back of the vagina, directed down and out to one side.
 Following the birth, the cut is stitched together using dissolvable stitches.

 Recovering from an episiotomy

 Episiotomy cuts are usually repaired within an hour of the baby's birth.
 The cut (incision) may bleed quite a lot initially, but this should stop with pressure and stitches.

 Dissolving stitches are usually used, meaning you won't need to go back to hospital to have them removed.
 Stitches should heal within one month of the birth.
 Talk to your midwife or obstetrician about which activities you should avoid during the healing period.

 After having an episiotomy, it is normal to feel pain around the cut for two to three weeks after giving birth, particularly when walking or sitting.
 Passing urine can also cause the cut to sting.

 Coping with pain

-Using a doughnut-shaped cushion or squeezing your buttocks together while you are sitting may also help to relieve the pressure and pain at the site of your cut.
+Using a doughnut-shaped cushion or squeezing your buttocks together while you're sitting may also help relieve the pressure and pain at the site of your cut.

 Exposing the stitches to fresh air can encourage the healing process.
 Taking off your underwear and lying on a towel on your bed for around 10 minutes once or twice a day may help.

 Going to the toilet